ainsleyCrawford/Futoshiki/README.md

 Much work was done on the user interface.
 I hardcoded the answer to the puzzle and added a submit button.
 The next step is to allow the user to increment up and down between 1 and 4 using the directional arrows.
 This is easily accomplished by changing from textboxes to combo-boxes.

 ### Log 2:
 I firstly changed the textboxes to comboboxes which allowed the design of an improved user interface.
 I then added additional windows.
 10 windows seems a good amount.
-The next steps are to add 4 more quizes and add inequality symbols.
+The next steps are to add 4 more quizzes and add inequality symbols.

 ### Log 3:
 The application now has 11 windows: a start window, which describes futoshiki, and 10 consecutive puzzles.
 A clickable button progresses the user from start page to the first puzzle by creating, and showing (.Show()), an object of the required WPF window; simultaneously, the command this.Close() causes the opening window to close.
 The cs file for each of the last 10 windows is similar: an intitialisation of the puzzle solution, a declaration of each combobox followed by intialisation by parsing user input, and an if statement that verifies that the user-input matches the correct answer in every combobox.
 The latter was efficiently achieved by concatenating the if statement of each combobox using the & operator.